Are Palm Trees Native To California? (And Species of Palm Trees?)

 Can Palm Trees Grow in California?

 Today, most palm trees are well-suited to grow in California as they have naturalized over time.
-Alongside the California fan palm, we also see palms like the Canary Island date palms, Queen palms, and Mexican fan palms.
+Alongside the California fan palms, we also see palms like the Canary Island date palms, Queen palms, and Mexican fan palms.

 How Many Species of Palm Trees are in California?